Table of Contents

 The Asahi cyber attack reinforces that resilience beats prevention.
 In manufacturing, assuming breaches will happen and preparing structured recovery plans is often the smartest defence.

-The Asahi cyber attack is more than a headline – it’s a wake-up call for every manufacturer that depends on digital systems to keep operations running smoothly.
-It showed how quickly a breach can move from an IT problem to a full-scale operational disruption, affecting production, logistics and customer trust.
-For decision-makers, the message is clear: cyber risk must be treated as an ongoing business issue, not just a technical one.
+The Asahi cyber attack showed how quickly a cyber incident can move from an IT problem to a full-scale operational disruption, affecting production, logistics and customer trust.
+For manufacturers, the message is clear: cyber risk must be treated as an ongoing business issue, not just a technical one.

 At CyPro, we see this breach as proof that prevention and preparedness must go hand in hand.
 Regular reviews, such as our Vulnerability Management services, help organisations spot weaknesses before attackers do.
 Learning from incidents like Asahi’s is the smartest way to strengthen response plans and protect production continuity.